Skip to main content

 8 mentions Positive Neutral Negative

-Overall, the game's optimization is well-executed, particularly on tablets and phones, with no significant performance issues reported.
+The game's optimization is generally solid, particularly on tablets and phones, with no significant performance issues reported.
 However, some players feel that the impact of their choices on performance is minimal, detracting from the overall experience.
-The game's unique dialogue presentation adds an artistic flair, but may not resonate with everyone.

 • “The game is designed to run on tablets and phones, so there are no issues with performance.”